Crinear Daybreak VS Ziigaat Horizon

 Home Ranking Compare IEMs

 Crinear Daybreak and Ziigaat Horizon use 1DD+2BA+2mPT and 1DD+2BA+2Planar driver setups respectively.
 Crinear Daybreak costs $170 while Ziigaat Horizon costs $329.
 Ziigaat Horizon is $159 more expensive.
-Ziigaat Horizon holds a clear 0.6-point edge in reviewer scores (7.3 vs 7.9).
+Ziigaat Horizon holds a clear 0.5-point edge in reviewer scores (7.6 vs 8).
 Crinear Daybreak carries a user score of 7.4.
-Ziigaat Horizon has better bass with a 0.7-point edge, Ziigaat Horizon has significantly better treble with a 2-point edge, Ziigaat Horizon has better dynamics with a 0.5-point edge, Ziigaat Horizon has significantly better soundstage with a 1.7-point edge and Ziigaat Horizon has better imaging with a 0.5-point edge.
+Ziigaat Horizon has slightly better mids with a 0.3-point edge, Ziigaat Horizon has significantly better treble with a 1-point edge, Ziigaat Horizon has better soundstage with a 0.6-point edge and Ziigaat Horizon has slightly better imaging with a 0.3-point edge.

 Insights